The Young and the Restless: Videotaping and broadcasting

 Due to the success of the series, CBS and its affiliates pressured Bell to lengthen the series from 30 minutes to a full hour.
 Bell attributed the show's fall from number one in the Nielsen ratings to this change, since the lengthening of the show led to the departure of a number of cast members.
 "The issue of performing in a one-hour show had not been part of their contracts," Bell said.
 This forced the show to recast multiple main characters and eventually phase out the original core families in favor of new ones.
-The show expanded to one hour on February 4, 1980, replacing the long-running serial Love of Life.
+The show expanded to one hour on February 4, 1980, replacing the long-running serial Love of Life, in a schedule shuffle with As the World Turns, Guiding Light and daytime reruns of One Day at a Time.
 On June 8, 1981, it moved to 12:30 p.m.
 Eastern, the slot occupied by Search for Tomorrow since its premiere in 1951, which ultimately led to the latter show moving to NBC after a disastrous experiment in another timeslot, alienating that program's loyal viewers.
-It airs 11:00 a.m. on most stations in the Central, Mountain and Pacific time zones, usually as a lead-in to the local noon news for most CBS stations outside the Eastern Time Zone (though some stations in the Central Time Zone opt to air it at 11:30 a.m.).
+It airs 11:00 a.m. on most stations in the Central, Mountain and Pacific time zones, usually as a lead-in to local noon newscasts in most CBS stations outside the Eastern Time Zone (though some stations in the Central Time Zone opt to air it at 11:30 a.m.).

 Exteriors used in the late 1980s and early 1990s (and reused years later) included locations in and around Pittsburgh, Pennsylvania, including Allegheny General Hospital, One Oxford Centre, the Duquesne Club, Hampton Township, Allegheny County, Pennsylvania and the state correctional institution - Pittsburgh.
 Phillip Chancellor died in the Richland, Pennsylvania area, where the police chief was not told and believed the accident really happened.